 When my friend frustratingly called me because he had to break up with yet another girl in a long string of girlfriends, he lamented for a good half hour about how difficult it was for him to find the perfect girl.

-“Well there’s the root of your problem,” I explained.
+“Well that’s the root of your problem,” I explained.
 “You’re searching for something that you’re never going to find.
 There is no perfect person.
 The perfect person is the person whose imperfections you can live with.”

 No matter how hard you try to live up to other people’s expectations, it’s almost always a losing battle.
 You may knock yourself out attempting to be the perfect parent, partner, child, employee, friend, etc., but trying to make everyone happy (without making yourself miserable) is impossible.
-Live your life the best way you know how, and leave room for error.
-The only person whose happiness you need to concern yourself about is your own.
+Live your life the best way you know how and leave room for error.
+The only person whose happiness you need to concern yourself with is your own.
 If someone doesn’t like you for who you are, that’s not really your problem.

 “Perfectionism is a twenty-ton shield that we lug around thinking it will protect us when, in fact, it’s the thing that’s really preventing us from taking flight.”